irene-1308/final-project-innovation-collective/README.md

 - #### Step 1

-  - A profile page (based on session cookies first).
+  - A profile page (based on session authentication initially).
+  - Database (only for storing profiles, group chats, and server-side session authentication cookies initially)

 - #### Step 2

   - A chat page for chatting in your local groups.
-  - Database (only for storing the server-side session to local cookie links initially)

 ### MVP2